 - 4.1.43 During the breeding season the species is vulnerable to human disturbance at nesting colonies (e.g. from off-road vehicles, recreation, motor-boats, personal watercraft and dogs), and to the flooding of nest sites as a result of naturally fluctuating water levels.
 On its breeding grounds the species is also threatened by habitat loss as a result of coastal development, erosion and vegetation overgrowth (rapid vegetation succession encroaching upon nesting habitats (BirdLife International 2020). - 4.1.44 For Common Terns the Climatic Atlas predicts a patchy westerly and northerly distribution within the UK at and beyond the end of the 21st century. - 4.1.45 As shown in Table 4.7 none of the sites are currently maintaining internationally important numbers of Common Tern (over 1,800 individuals).
 There are currently no British thresholds set for this species.
-However, Southampton Water exceeds the limits suggested by Holt et al. (2012) for a nationally important population (over 200 individuals).
+However, none of the sites met the threshold suggested by Holt et al. (2012) for a nationally important population (over 200 individuals) in recent years.
 It should be noted that at the current time the recording of terns during WeBS surveys is optional.
-Chichester and Langstone Harbours did not meet table-qualifying levels for Common Tern in the WeBS counts for 2009 to 2014 or 2014 to 2019, as indicated by the absence of records.